We Gather Together - With Atheists

 My dad was not known as a cook.
 He must have made dinner for himself after my parents divorced, but that’s hard to believe based on the Thanksgivings he put together.
 He insisted on hosting, and he did his best, but let's just say we didn't go to his place for the food.

 Finally, one year he agreed to let me cook.
 I'd been bragging about my culinary prowess, and he gave in and accepted my claim that I could whip up something more gourmet than what we'd been used to.
-Now I realize that my baking experience didn't translate into any real dinner-making ability, but at the time I thought I could do it all.
+Now I realize that my baking experience didn't translate into any real dinner-making ability, but back in those days, I thought I could do it all.
 How hard could it be?

 I'd never made a turkey, so to be safe, I bought one of those with the pop-up timers.
 All I had to do was check occasionally and when it popped up, we would eat.
 I put the turkey in the oven while we played Scrabble.
 After an hour or so I looked into the oven.
 Nope, not ready.
 More looking, more not ready, more Scrabble.